suravitpop/diagram-pretest/README.md

-# Thos code is only for pretest
+# This code is only for pretest

 Part 2 question 4